krevoit/bird2-config/README.md

 - Added IRR verification for specific networks
   - I created a short script that bases on AS-SET or ASN and creates a file with a variable name, that is injected into bird.conf
   - This only uses reputable IRR sources (no RADB etc.)
+    - Can be adjusted to allow specific IRR registries, I have set it only to RIR registries
-  - It splits it based on IPv4/IPv6
+  - It splits prefix lists based on IPv4/IPv6
 - Added better definitions for functions and filters

 ### Requirements
 - GoRTR (I used the docker image)
+ - Change IP/Port in the rpki protocol section in bird.conf
-- BGPQ3 or BGPQ4 (This generates the IRR filters)
+- BGPQ4 (This generates the IRR filters) (You can use BGPQ3 but there isn't really a reason why you would)
 - Bird2 (obviously, for routing)
+  - plus a system that can handle large routing tables, 4GB Ram minimum would be ideal.
 - Crontab (or a similar program to execute a bash script task daily, possibly root access required)

 ### Notes